written by Liza Bennigson, Associate Director of Marketing and Communications

 SLC@CHC Transforms the Learning Experience for Students

-Through one-hour weekly sessions, SCL@CHC Learning Specialists transform the learning experience by helping students build on their person strengths.
+Through one-hour weekly sessions, SLC@CHC Learning Specialists transform the learning experience by helping students build on their person strengths.
 They create and practice new, efficient ways of approaching work, particularly in the areas of reading, test taking, focus, planning, organization, and self-regulation.
 And they develop self-advocacy skills to further accentuate each student’s innate talent and intellectual prowess.
 “Our goal is to empower all types of learners to adopt tools and strategies to leverage their learning differences, rather than looking at them as something to overcome,” says Nicole Ofiesh, PhD, Director of SLC@CHC.
 “We needed a physical space that encourages boundaries to be broken.”

 A Flexible Environment to Accommodate Differing Learning Styles